The gig economy offers more opportunities than ever for those seeking flexible jobs they can start right away.

-Note: Hourly wages are reported by Glassdoor, and app reviews were included only when a brand has a standalone gig app for workers.
+Note: Hourly wages are averages taken from third-party sites, primarily Indeed, GlassDoor, and Salary.com.
+App reviews are included only when a brand has a standalone gig app for workers.
 Review counts have been rounded for readability.
-The data below is current as of July 26, 2024.
+The data below is current as of January 29, 2025.

 #1.
 DoorDash

-Summary: One of many gig economy food delivery companies, DoorDash lets you earn money as a delivery driver by picking up takeout orders from local restaurants and bringing them to the customer’s doorstep.
+Summary: DoorDash lets you earn money as a delivery driver by picking up takeout orders from local restaurants and bringing them to the customer’s doorstep.
 In addition to restaurant orders, DoorDash drivers can now deliver groceries and convenience store items from DashMart, a virtual grocery store operated by DoorDash.

 App Reviews: